-- The net present value of future cash flows from existing contractual arrangements less the discounted value of future operating costs; and - The net present value of historic and contractual infrastructural and superstructure investments undertaken by operators for the benefit of the Company after the termination of the existing leases.
+- The present value of future net cash flows, that is the discounted value of future cash inflows from existing contractual agreements less the discounted value of future cash outflows, including operating costs; and - The net present value of historic and contractual infrastructural and superstructure investments undertaken by operators for the benefit of the Company after the termination of the existing leases.

 A key assumption underlying the valuation is the determination of an appropriate discount rate.
-A rate that ranges between 5.5% and 9.5% (2014: 5.5% and 9.5%) has been used in the valuation.
-An increase of 10% in this discount rate, with all other variables remaining constant, would result in a fluctuation of USD34M (2014 - USD37M) in the value of the Company's investment property.
-On the basis of these assessments and after having taken account of the implications of the amendments to the agreements described above on the future cash flows, the Company reported an increase in the value of the investment property of USD16,368,009 in 2015 (2014: USD4,666,686).
+A rate that ranges between 5.5% and 9.5% (2015: 5.5% and 9.5%) has been used in the valuation.
+An increase of 10% in this discount rate, with all other variables remaining constant, would result in a fluctuation of USD36M (2015 - USD34M) in the value of the Company's investment property.
+On the basis of these assessments, and after having taken account of any changes to future cash flows, the Company reported an increase in the value of the investment property of USD15,655,795 in 2016 (2015: USD16,368,009).